Universiti Sains Malaysia: Early concept and establishment

 The idea of a university in Penang was first mooted by D. S. Ramanathan in 1959 in the State Assembly and later crystallised when he was nominated chairman of the Penang University Project committee.
 The acquisition of a piece of land in Sungai Ara was then followed by the ceremonial laying of the foundation stone by Prime Minister Tunku Abdul Rahman on 7 August 1967.

 In June 1968, the Federal Government commissioned a committee led by Mohamed Suffian to draft a Constitution for the new university.
 The committee then issued a report recommended that the university be autonomous and separate from the government and supported academic freedom in relation to the society and the Government.

 USM was established as a statutory body and the second university in Malaysia in 1969.
-It was first known as the University of Penang (Universiti Pulau Pinang).
+It was first known as the Penang Island University (Universiti Pulau Pinang).
 The university operated on borrowed premises at the Malayan Teachers' Training College at Gelugor, with only 57 science-based students in the beginning.
 At that time, there were only three schools of Biological Sciences, Chemical Sciences and Physics and Mathematics.
 A year later, three non-science schools of Cultural Studies and Humanities, Educational Studies and Social Sciences were established.